Fermat's Last Theorem over $\mathbb{Q}(\sqrt{2},\sqrt{3})$: acknowledgements

 \section{acknowledgements}

-We would like to thank Samir Siksek for several useful and enlightening discussions, particularly with regard to the contents of Section \ref{pSmExp} and the proof of Theorem \ref{thm:F9}.
-We have also benefitted from helpful correspondence with Philippe Michaud-Jacobs, Jeremy Rouse and Michael Stoll.
-We thank the authors, Yasuhiro Ishitsuka, Tetsushi Ito and Tatsuya Ohshita, of \cite{Ishitsuka2019ExplicitCO} for making us aware of their work determining all points on the Fermat quartic lying in a quadratic extension of $\QQ(\zeta_{8})$.
-The first author would like to thank the University of Sheffield for their financial support via a doctoral training partnership scholarship\footnote{ESPRC grant no EP/T517835/1.}.
+We would like to thank Samir Siksek for several useful and enlightening discussions, particularly with regard to the contents of Section \ref{sec:irred} and the proof of Theorem \ref{thm:F9}.
+We would also like to thank Philippe Michaud-Jacobs, Jeremy Rouse and Michael Stoll for helpful correspondence, and Pedro Jos\'{e} Cazorla Garcia for a careful reading of an earlier version of this paper.
+We would like to thank the authors, Yasuhiro Ishitsuka, Tetsushi Ito and Tatsuya Ohshita, of \cite{Ishitsuka2019ExplicitCO} for making us aware of their work determining all points on the Fermat quartic lying in a quadratic extension of $\Q(\zeta_{8})$.
+We would like to thank the anonymous referees for their careful reading of the paper as well as the invaluable comment and suggestions they provided.
+The first author thanks the University of Sheffield for their financial support via a doctoral training partnership scholarship (ESPRC grant no EP/T517835/1).